madroxdupe42/peacefulscience.org/content/articles/biologos-uturn-adam-eve-position.md

 Nonetheless,  BioLogos's new scientific position is a step in the right direction.

+August 31, 2021, the title of this article was changed, captions to the books were added, and an second article by
+Richard Buggs was added to the list of articles that caused the change.
+{.editor-note .aside-xl-wide}

 [^1]: Poythress objected that effective population sizes were long-term *average* population sizes, not *minimum* population sizes.
 In this objection, Poythress was